YriAne-yura/Auto-improve-SRT-VTT/README.md

 The program will:
 1. Read both the lyrics and subtitle files
 2. Compare each subtitle line with lyrics using the Levenshtein algorithm
+3. Find the best matches between subtitles and lyrics based on similarity
-3. Replace subtitle content with matching lyrics if similarity > 70%
+4. Replace subtitle content with matching lyrics if similarity > 50%
-4. Save the result to the output file
+5. Save the result to the output file

 ## Features
 - Supports both SRT and VTT formats
 - Maintains original timing and formatting
 - Uses Levenshtein distance for text similarity matching
-- Configurable similarity threshold (default: 70%)
+- Configurable similarity threshold (default: 50%)
+- Prevents duplicate lyrics usage
+- Prioritizes matches with higher similarity

 ## See also
 For Vietnamese documentation, please see [README.vi.md](README.vi.md)